-We can see that our society is pulling together against the war - with great determination.
+We can see that our society is facing the key issues of this era together - and acting together against the war.
 We are witnessing great readiness to help in Europe and all over the world.
 And we are also doing our best to help people: We will provide apartments quickly and with minimal red tape so that Ukrainians can have peace and safety, and we hope that this senseless war ends soon.